 Dr. Matthias Liermann

 Speaker of the Executive Board

 Speaker of the Management of

 DWS International GmbH, Frankfurt/Main

 Member of the Executive Board of

 DWS Beteiligungs GmbH, Frankfurt/Main

+Member of the Supervisory Board of

+DWS Investment S.A., Luxembourg

 Member of the Executive Board of

 DIP Management GmbH, Frankfurt/Main

 (personally liable partner of

-DIP Service center GmbH & Co.
+DIP Service Center GmbH & Co.
 KG)

-Member of the Supervisory Board of

-DWS Investment S.A., Luxembourg